morganegautier/osint-starter/docs/training/afp-digital-courses.md

 You will discover how to perform a reverse image search using various search engines (Google Images, Google Lens, Microsoft Bing, Yandex, TinEye, and Baidu).

 In addition to these tools, you will be introduced to the extension [InVID-WeVerify](https://chromewebstore.google.com/detail/fake-news-debunker-by-inv/mhccpoafgdgbhnjfhkcmgknndkeenfhe?hl=en), which allows you to conduct reverse searches for photos and videos across multiple platforms simultaneously.

+### Course 5: Geolocation

+In this fifth module, you will learn how to analyze the clues present in a photo or video to determine where and when it was taken.

+You will also discover how to use **Google Maps' Street View**, which allows you to virtually explore many locations around the world as if you were there, and even go back in time to observe changes in a location.
+You will also learn how to search for clues using satellite and 3D views to refine your geolocation analysis.